Reason and the Greatest Commandment

 However, Jesus changes the command to elevate reason because reason comes from the mind.
 Critically however, Jesus does not elevate reason to the highest place.
 He placed reason under the authority of love, and specifically under love for God.

 Reason is good only when it is motivated by and under the control of what is good.
-I started thinking about all this from something Jordan B Peterson said:
+I started thinking about all this from something I heard Jordan B Peterson say:

 "I read Milton as a warning that when reason is elevated to the highest place that hell follows quickly behind.
 For example: there is nothing more rational than Marxism.
 All the axioms are wrong, but all of the logic that flows from the axioms is perfectly logical."
 JBP Podcast S4: E48 at 52:37